jcormier/TI_BLE_CC2650_Linux_Convert/README.md

 Download location for sdk: http://www.ti.com/tool/ble-stack?DCMP=wbu-blestack&HQS=ble-stack

-Building Project with Code Composer Studio [2.6.3 Code Composer Studio](http://www.ti.com/lit/ug/swru393d/swru393d.pdf) [2.6.3.3.1 Import an Existing Project](http://www.ti.com/lit/ug/swru393d/swru393d.pdf)
+Building Project with Code Composer Studio [2.6.3 Code Composer Studio](http://www.ti.com/lit/ug/swru393d/swru393d.pdf)

+[2.6.3.3.1 Import an Existing Project](http://www.ti.com/lit/ug/swru393d/swru393d.pdf)

+When creating a new project based on the SDK, I suspect the recommended approach is to copy one of the existing examples and rename it.

+The links to the SDK are found in the "Link Resources" section of the project properties.
+The example projects provided by the SDK all assume the SDK is located relative to their location, which is not ideal.
+However if you look at the project_zero example which is provided separate of the SDK (see below), they created a TI_BLE_SDK_BASE variable which the other variables use to find the SDK instead of expecting it to be relative to the project directory.

+Note: This relative path problem seems to be resolved by CCS when you mark "copy projects into workspace" by creating a ORG_PROJ_DIR variable and using that to resolve all the paths.

 ## Updated simplelink academy